Machine Learning for Medical Systems

 - Bayesian learning

 - reinforcement learning

 - genetic algorithms

 There is NO extra seminar date!
 Please visit the regular exercise!

 Registration for the exercise is done separately in each exercise group.
 Please visit the Machine Learning page for more information.

 If you have any questions concerning the lectures or assignments please contact (if possible by email):

 - Marcus Thiel

 All students are required to participate in the seminar classes.
 Each week, there will be an assignment sheet that will be handed out one week in advance.
 This sheet has to be prepared by every student and will be discussed in class.
-Prerequisites for an oral exam and a 'Schein' is fulfillment of the following criteria:
+Prerequisites for the written exam is the fulfillment of the following criteria:

 - Solving at least 2/3 of all questions of understanding